CU Engineering and Applied Mathematics Summer Academy

 Day 1 – Check In, Get Acquainted Games, Self-Defense Interactive Training, CU welcome.

-Day 2 – Travel to Stillwater to gain soft skills at the OSU Outdoor Adventure Challenge Course.
+Day 2 – Travel to Chickasha to gain soft skills at the Chickasha Adventure Challenge Course.

-Day 3 and 4 – 2 Learning sessions, detailing wind energy and power.
+Days 3 and 4 – Learning sessions, begin initial design

-Day 5 – Field trip to wind farm, and afternoon session: understanding the engineering design process, initial team designs.
+Day 5 – Field trip (military contractor for drone technology), and afternoon session: understanding the engineering design process, continue initial team designs.

 *Each day will include meals and evening entertainment for academy participants.